 Although corporate tax in Spain can be tricky, filing a company’s returns is a bit easier.
 In fact, there are three forms to fill out, and all can be completed and filed online through the Agencia Tributaria website.
 Of course, the most important filing is Form 200, the annual corporation tax return, which must be submitted 25 days following the six months of the end of the tax year.

 In addition, companies will need to file Form 202 – pre-payment of the corporation tax – three times a year, in April, October, and December.
-Finally, groups of companies will also have to file the 220 tax form.
+Finally, corporate groups taxed under the Spanish tax consolidation regime will also have to file the 220 tax form.

 Other types of Spanish business taxes